 • schedule a buffer day or two after your scheduled trip to Machu Picchu.
 If you are delayed getting out of Aguas Calientes, you don't want to risk missing your flight.

-• if you're fit enough, pack light to walk up the dirt road from Aguas Calientes up to Machu Picchu
+• if you're fit enough, wear sturdy shoes, and pack light to walk up the dirt road from Aguas Calientes up to Machu Picchu

 Is it Possible to Walk from Aguas Calientes to Machu Picchu?